-We thought that it would be nice to create a spot on our website where we can share software-related tips, news about what we are up to, and our thoughts about writing and editing.
+We think it is important to support members of the writing and editing communities, which we do in part by providing software-related tips and our thoughts about language and editing.
 If you come across anything that you think we should write about, feel free to drop us a note.

 It is always a good idea to keep a backup copy of Word’s Normal template.